PuspaKamalOli/PuspaKamalOli/README.md

 - I’m studying **bachelors in information technology**
 - I’m currently learning
 **deep learning with tensorflow 2.0**
-- Ask me about **HTML5, css3,Microsoft Excel,mysql, python, numpy, pandas, matplotlib, scikit learn and machine learning**
+- Ask me about **HTML5, css3, Microsoft Excel, MySQL, python, numpy, pandas, matplotlib, scikit-learn and machine learning**
 - All of my projects are available at [https://github.com/PuspaKamalOli?tab=repositories](https://github.com/PuspaKamalOli?tab=repositories)

 - Looking for more learning and training opportunities in machine learning with